 7.3.
 Insurance.
-The Governing Board may purchase insurance on behalf of any employee, officer, or Governing Board member against any liability which may be asserted against or incurred by him or her which arises out of such person's status as an employee, officer, or Board member or out of acts taken in such capacity, whether or not the Corporation would have the power to indemnify such person against that liability under law.
-To the extent that any applicable insurance is available to respond to any claim addressed in this Article, such insurance shall be exhausted before any payment is made pursuant to the indemnification provisions in this Article.
+The Governing Board may purchase insurance on behalf of any Potential Indemnitee against any liability which may be asserted against or incurred by him or her that arises out of such person's status as a Potential Indemnitee or out of acts taken in such capacity, whether or not the Corporation would have the power to indemnify such person against that liability under law.
+To the extent that any applicable insurance is available to respond to any Proceeding addressed in this Article, such insurance shall be exhausted before any payment is made pursuant to the advancement and indemnification provisions in this Article.